 But it also means that progress on either front helps the other.
 A week without porn improves your mood.
 An improvement in mood reduces the pull toward porn.
 The same feedback loop that trapped you can start working in your favor.

-You don’t have to solve both today.
-Start with the next small action: a walk, a phone call, a journaling prompt during an urge, a therapy consultation.
+You do not have to solve both today.
+Start with the next small action: a walk, a phone call, a journaling prompt during an urge, or a therapy consultation.